OrbitalEnterprises/eve-esi-client/docs/CalendarApi.md

 <a name="getCharactersCharacterIdCalendar"></a>
 # **getCharactersCharacterIdCalendar**
-> List&lt;GetCharactersCharacterIdCalendar200Ok&gt; getCharactersCharacterIdCalendar(characterId, fromEvent, datasource)
+> List&lt;GetCharactersCharacterIdCalendar200Ok&gt; getCharactersCharacterIdCalendar(characterId, datasource, fromEvent, token, userAgent, xUserAgent)

 List calendar event summaries

 Get 50 event summaries from the calendar.
 If no event ID is given, the resource will return the next 50 chronological event summaries from now.
 If an event ID is specified, it will return the next 50 chronological event summaries from after that event.  ---  Alternate route: &#x60;/v1/characters/{character_id}/calendar/&#x60;  Alternate route: &#x60;/legacy/characters/{character_id}/calendar/&#x60;  Alternate route: &#x60;/dev/characters/{character_id}/calendar/&#x60;   ---  This route is cached for up to 5 seconds

 ### Example
 ```java